-Tooth whitening, also known as tooth bleaching, is a common procedure in general dentistry but most especially in the field of cosmetic dentistry.
-Many people consider white teeth to be an attractive feature of a smile.
-A child's deciduous teeth are generally whiter than the adult teeth that follow.
-As a person ages the adult teeth often become darker.
-This darkening is due to changes in the mineral structure of the tooth, as the enamel becomes less porous.
-Teeth can also become stained by bacterial pigments, foodstuffs and tobacco.
+Teeth whitening, also known as tooth bleaching, is a popular dental procedure, especially in the field of cosmetic dentistry.
+White teeth are often considered an attractive feature of a smile.
+While a child's deciduous (baby) teeth are naturally whiter than the adult teeth that follow, the adult teeth tend to darken with age.
+This darkening occurs due to changes in the mineral structure of the tooth, making the enamel less porous.
+Additionally, teeth can become stained from various sources, including bacterial pigments, certain foods, and tobacco use.

-In most cases, the natural colour of teeth is within a range of light greyish-yellow shades.
-Teeth naturally darken with age and their appearance can be affected by the accumulation of surface stains acquired from the use of tobacco products and the consumption of certain foods or drinks.
+In most cases, the natural color of teeth falls within a range of light grayish-yellow shades.
+However, teeth naturally darken with age, and their appearance can be affected by surface stains acquired from using tobacco products and consuming certain foods and beverages.

-In addition, the perception of the colour of teeth is severely affected by skin tone and make-up.
-Independent of the real colour of their teeth, people with darker skin or who use dark makeup will look like they have brighter teeth.
+It's important to note that the perception of tooth color can also be influenced by factors like skin tone and makeup.
+Regardless of the actual color of their teeth, individuals with darker skin tones or those who use dark makeup may appear to have brighter teeth.

-Although teeth are not naturally meant to be completely white, people want a brighter smile.
-Responding to this desire, a wide range of "whitening" options has become available to consumers.
-These products fall into two main categories: surface whiteners and bleaches.
+Given the desire for a brighter smile, a wide range of "whitening" options are available to consumers.
+These products generally fall into two categories: surface whiteners and bleaches.